socomsystems/documentation/user_manual/files/access_webgui.rst

    :alt: Details screen.

-The **Settings** gear icon at the lower left allows you to show or hide hidden files in your Nextcloud Web interface.
+The **Settings** gear icon at the lower left allows you to show or hide hidden files in your cyfrSpaces Web interface.
 These are also called dotfiles, because they are prefixed with a dot, e.g. ``.mailfile``.
 The dot tells your operating system to hide these files in your file browsers, unless you choose to display them.
 Usually these are configuration files, so having the option to hide them